lessthanoptimal/ddogleg/docs/website/index.rst

 * **Combinatorics:** Set combinations and permutations.
 * **Clustering:** K-Means and Gaussian Mixture Models (GMM)
 * **Arithmetic:** Complex and Polynomial.
+* **Data Structures:** Dynamic arrays for small and large data.

+Single and multi-threaded implementations of several algorithms, such as model fitting variants.

 Indices and tables
 ==================